Cost Transfer Guidelines

 The reasons for transferring the expenditure must be sufficiently stated to establish that the transfer is within the approved guidelines of the budget to be charged and is in direct support of the project objectives.
 It is important to stress the benefit to the program receiving the cost.
 The explanation must clearly indicate why the cost wasn't charged correctly initially, and why the cost is a proper and allowable charge to the transferee project.
 Where appropriate, the explanation should also indicate what steps have been taken to prevent similar errors from occurring in the future.
 An explanation that merely states that the transfer was made “to correct error" or "to transfer to correct project" is not sufficient and will not be accepted.

 Cost transfers will not be approved if the justification given is to remove cost overruns on the transferor project, as this clearly violates the federal regulation cited above.

 Requests should be signed by the principal investigator for each sponsored program budget involved in the transaction.
 If this responsibility is delegated, written authorization must be maintained at the department level.
 Designees should sign their own names followed by "for Name of PI."
 If the transfer involves a non-sponsored program account, any authorized departmental signature is acceptable for that account.
 In cases where the transfer is in excess of $300, the completed cost transfer request must be reviewed, approved, and signed by the department chair/unit head.
-If the department chair/unit head signs for either the transferor or transferee account, then the dean/supervisor should sign on the department chair line.
+If the department chair/unit head is the PI or otherwise signs for either the transferor or transferee account, then the dean/supervisor must approve on the department chair line.